 POV shipments are virtually the same as for the military.
 Visit PCSMyPOV for complete information.

 - Use the Defense Personal Property System to upload your orders and create a shipment (or two).
 Check out these tutorials for help using DPS.

-- Next, take the DD forms generated by DPS to your local Transportation Office.
+- Next, take the DD forms generated by DPS to your local personal property office.
 At that time, you'll get matched with a moving company (also known as a Transportation Service Provider, or Carrier), and your packing and moving dates will be confirmed.